Emotional Unavailability and Failed Relationships Are Common Among Marijuana Users

 As adults, establishing emotional intimacy with loved ones is an important developmental stage.
 It requires self-awareness and understanding one's emotions, and the ability to empathize with others.
 As their relationships deteriorate the marijuana user may feel hurt, isolated and angry.
 So how do they cope with hurts, disappointment, and stress?
 Not very well.
 Like all substance abusers, they have difficulty processing and expressing emotions.
 As a result, their hurt and anger are expressed in immature and sometimes inappropriate ways.
 And of course, their remedy for emotional distress is to “get high”, which only exacerbates the problem.
 Family members learn to cope by detaching emotionally from their perpetually stoned loved one, while lowering their expectations of the relationship.
 Over time, the pain and disappointment is no longer tolerable--so separation or divorce are an expected result.

 These data remind us that loving, committed relationships require emotional availability and a shared commitment to interpersonal growth towards deeper levels of intimacy.
 Unfortunately, substance abusers are highly resistant to the pleas of their family or friends.
 When confronted about their emotional distance or lack of intimacy, users will deny, rationalize, and blame others for their difficulties.
-As a result, most users refuse will remain in their sad, drug induced reality indefinitely.
+As a result, most users become defensive, refuse help, and remain in their sad, drug induced reality indefinitely.

 - Janowsky JS, et al. Interpersonal effects of marijuana.
 A model for the study of interpersonal psychopharmacology.
 Arch Gen Psychiatry.
 1979 Jul;36(7):781-5.